tango-controls/pytango/doc/quicktour.rst

 Before you begin there are some fundamental TANGO concepts you should be aware of.

-Tango consists basically of a set of **devices** running somewhere on the network.
+Tango consists basically of a set of *devices* running somewhere on the network.

 A device is identified by a unique case insensitive name in the format *<domain>/<family>/<member>*.
 Examples: `LAB-01/PowerSupply/01`, `ID21/OpticsHutch/energy`.

-Each device has a series of *attributes*, *properties* and *commands*.
+Each device has a series of *attributes*, *pipes*, *properties* and *commands*.

 An attribute is identified by a name in a device.
 It has a value that can be read.
 Some attributes can also be changed (read-write attributes).
+Each attribute has a well known, fixed data type.

+A pipe is a kind of attribute.
+Unlike attributes, the pipe data type is strucured (in the sence of C struct) and it is dynamic.

 A property is identified by a name in a device.
 Usually, devices properties are used to provide a way to configure a device.